Balinese Cat Traits: What Makes This Breed Stand Out?

 Enrichment and Special Requirements

 Similar to their Siamese ancestors, Balinese cats enjoy climbing, exploring, and playing.
-It's important to invest in extensive cat trees and toys; otherwise, they will undoubtedly redirect their attention to your trinkets, ornaments, and furniture.
+It's important to invest in extensive cat trees and cat toys; otherwise, they will undoubtedly redirect their attention to your trinkets, ornaments, and furniture.
 In fact, it's advisable to avoid having delicate items if you have a Balinese cat, as they are likely to end up on the floor!
-While they may entertain themselves at times with jungle gyms and interactive food dispensing toys, this is not a substitute for quality time spent with you.
+While they may entertain themselves at times with automatic cat toys and cat slow feeding mat, this is not a substitute for quality time spent with you.
 Be prepared to devote time to your Balinese cat, as they are quite insistent on getting attention.
 Explore our suggestions for fun cat games you can enjoy together.

 Nutrition and Feeding